top of page

 Premenstrual Dysphoric Disorder (PMDD) is a severe and often debilitating condition that affects an estimated 5 to 8 percent of women of reproductive age.
-Unlike Premenstrual Syndrome (PMS), which causes mild mood changes and physical discomfort, PMDD amplifies these symptoms to an extreme level, significantly impairing daily life, relationships, and mental well-being.
+Unlike Premenstrual Syndrome (PMS), which causes mild mood changes and physical discomfort, PMDD amplifies these symptoms to an extreme level.
+This greatly impairs daily life, relationships, and mental well-being.

 At Stryker Optimal Health and Wellness, we take a functional medicine approach to hormonal health, gut health, and overall well-being.
-This guide explores the symptoms, causes, and effective treatments for PMDD, including hormonal balance, dietary changes, stress management, and advanced clinical therapies.
+This guide explores the symptoms, causes, and effective treatments for PMDD.
+We’ll discuss hormonal balance, dietary changes, stress management, and advanced clinical therapies that can provide relief.

 What is PMDD?

 PMDD is a severe hormonal disorder that occurs during the luteal phase of the menstrual cycle—the period between ovulation and menstruation.
-The symptoms typically begin after ovulation and subside within a few days of menstruation.
+Typically, the symptoms start after ovulation and subside within a few days of menstruation.

-The exact cause of PMDD is not fully understood, but research suggests it results from an abnormal sensitivity to hormonal fluctuations, particularly changes in estrogen and progesterone.
-These hormonal shifts impact neurotransmitters like serotonin, which regulate mood, sleep, and emotional well-being.
+The exact cause of PMDD is not fully understood.
+However, research suggests it results from abnormal sensitivity to hormonal fluctuations, particularly changes in estrogen and progesterone.
+These hormonal shifts can impact neurotransmitters like serotonin, which play a critical role in regulating mood, sleep, and emotional well-being.

 Key Symptoms of PMDD